-In the United States, nearly one in 12 children suffer from speech-language disorders , and that number grows substantially when you factor in adults.
-Whether it’s Apraxia of Speech (AOS) — a rare disorder that impacts the pathways between a person’s brain and their speech muscles — or stuttering — a communication disorder that results in repetition of speech, there are hundreds of speech-language disorders that can impact a person’s day-to-day life.
+In the United States, nearly one in 12 children suffer from speech-language disorders.
+By adulthood, according to the Mayo Clinic, roughly 1 million American adults struggle with Apraxia of Speech (AOS) — a disorder that impacts the pathways between a person’s brain and their speech muscles — while 3 million adults struggle with stuttering — a communication disorder that results in repetition of speech.
+There are literally a multitude of speech-language disorders that can impact a person’s day-to-day life.

 Issues with speech-language can have serious implications for those that suffer.
-From a young age, children with speech or language disorders are often viewed as undesirable playmates and their teachers often rate them as having poor social skills.
+From an early age, children with speech or language disorders are often viewed as undesirable playmates and their teachers often rate them as having poor social skills.
 But, problems aren’t isolated to children.
-Adults with speech-language disorders are more prone to social anxiety and a variety of social health issues.
+Adults with speech-language disorders are more prone to social anxiety and a variety of social health issues as a result of their condition.
 In fact, researchers in the Ottawa-Carleton region of Ontario found that those with speech-language disorders develop “one of the highest rates of social phobia” out of any researched group of people.

 For those that suffer, finding ways to manage symptoms and overcome the barriers erected by speech and language issues is critical towards improving both their condition and their lives.